San-0602/University-of-Michigan-Projects/README.md

 ## 💡 What I Learned
-- How to think like a programmer — not just code like one
+- How to think like a programmer, not just code like one
 - Writing readable, modular Python scripts
 - Debugging, testing, and improving logic efficiency
 - Turning textbook exercises into real, structured code